Manchester School of Art: History

 The school opened in the basement of the Manchester Royal Institution on Mosley Street in 1838.
 It became the School of Art in 1853 and moved to Cavendish Street in 1880.
 It was subsequently named the Municipal School of Art.
-In 1880, the school admitted female students, at the time the only higher education available to women, although men and women were segregated.
+In 1880 the school admitted female students, at the time the only higher education available to women, although men and women were segregated.
 The school was extended in 1897.

 The school became part of Manchester Polytechnic in 1970 and is now part of the Faculty of Arts and Humanities at the Manchester Metropolitan University.
 Its 175th anniversary in 2013 was marked by the opening of the new Benzie Building and the refurbishment of the Chatham Tower.
-The school comprises four departments, the Manchester School of Architecture (MSA), formed in 1996 and jointly administered with the University of Manchester, and the Departments of Art and Performance which incorporates the Manchester School of Theatre, Design and Media as well as Manchester School of Art Research Centre.
+The school comprises five departments, the Manchester School of Architecture (MSA), formed in 1996 and jointly administered with the University of Manchester, the Department of Art & Performance which incorporates the Manchester School of Theatre, the Department of Design, Manchester Fashion Institute and the School of Digital Arts (SODA).

 The school became responsible for the non-degree courses of the Manchester Municipal College of Technology by 1996, when the rest of that institution became the University of Manchester Institute of Science and Technology.
 This transfer gave a historical link to the Manchester Mechanics' Institute established in 1824.

 Architecture

-The Manchester Municipal School of Art was built in Cavendish Street in 1880–81 to the designs of G.T.
-Redmayne.
+The Manchester Municipal School of Art was built in Cavendish Street in 1880–81 to the designs of G. T. Redmayne.
 On a rectangular plan it was constructed in sandstone ashlar with buff terracotta dressings.
 It is two storeys high above a basement and has slate roofs with glazed skylights.
 Its symmetrical facade, built in the Neo-Gothic style, has large gabled wings with pinnacles at either side of its buttressed and blind arcaded main range.
 In the centre is a chamfered doorway with a moulded arched head and carved spandrels above which is a canted oriel window with a steep roof against a gable with pinnacles and a finial at the top.
 The building is Grade II listed.

 The 1897 extension designed by Joseph Gibbon Sankey, at the rear of the building, was built in red brick and terracotta with Modern Style (British Art Nouveau style) decoration by W.J.
 Neatby, chief designer at Royal Doulton.

-In 2014 the 1960s Chatham Tower was refurbished and the Benzie Building was built, to provide additional studio and exhibition space for the art school.
+In 2014 the 1960s Chatham Tower (named after the adjacent street) was refurbished and the Benzie Building was built, to provide additional studio and exhibition space for the art school.
 The design, by Feilden Clegg Bradley Studios, was shortlisted for the Stirling Prize in the same year.
+It was renamed the Lowry Building in 2024.